atlaste/CPPCoverage/README.md

 The projects Coverage-x86 and Coverage-x64 are the result of this, which provide this new coverage tool.
 For the most part it already works great; for most applications you don't even notice that coverage is being measured.

+# Profile data

+Our profile data is gathered in a very simple way: every millisecond we simply force a context switch, after which we gather the stack trace.
+For the entire stack trace, we then update the number of times that line has been hit (both for the top-most frame and for all frames).
+We only consider code that is available; performance is *not* measured for third-party libraries, even if the PDB is available.

+This process will give us two numbers, that are shown in Visual Studio:

+1. The percentage of time the method spends on this line of code.
+Note that if this is a function call, the time spent could be very high.
+2. The percentage of time the application spends on this specific line of code.
+This is excluding function calls, so most lines will have very low numbers.

+For those familiar with the tools, this is pretty similar to what tools like Sleepy and Very Sleepy do.

+As an example, if you spot "50%/20%" after a line of code, this basically means that 50% of the time is spent on this line of code (or in one of the child function calls) and
+20% of the time is spent on this line of code (in total).

 # Templates, templates...